milleranalytics/byob-ema-dashboard/README.md

    - **Tab 6: Lookback Stability Optimization** — (Optional) Re-optimize best lookback periods each month to maintain robustness.

 ---
+## 📜 Strategy Philosophy

+The BYOB EMA Dashboard is designed to help guide systematic monthly trading decisions without relying on lookahead bias or overfitting.
+Rather than optimizing for the highest possible backtest result, the workflow emphasizes *stability* across different entry counts, lookback periods, and time windows.
+Credit targets are reviewed monthly to stay responsive to changing market dynamics.
+Entry times are carefully balanced between diversification and maintaining an edge.
+Lookbacks are selected through rigorous multi-window stability testing.
+The goal is to create a durable, walk-forward research framework that favors robust consistency over fragile perfection — building confidence that results will generalize into live trading conditions.

 ## 📊 Key Assumptions